jlin634/Gibbs-Sampler/README.md

 compilation should follow the following format:
     python3 gibbs.py < [insert FASTA file] > output

-Use the following compilation instructions instead, if compiling in powershell: "\n" Get-Content [insert FASTA file] | python3 gibbs.py > output
+Use the following compilation instructions instead, if compiling in powershell: <\br>
+Get-Content [insert FASTA file] | python3 gibbs.py > output

 In this case, we are piping a FASTA-formatted file into stdin and sending